 Every once in awhile I see political or religious leaders speaking of women’s rights.
 These are mostly (but not always) men who know nothing of what it means to be a woman.
 They claim authority based on their adherence to a religion or some public policy.
 They profess to be following their conscience.
 What conscience?
-I know from being an ex-member of the fundamentalist Jehovah’s Witness religion on the far left of the spectrum that there are various definitions of conscience.
+I know from being an ex-member of the fundamentalist Jehovah’s Witness religion on the far end of the spectrum that there are various definitions of conscience.
 According to Wikipedia, conscience is an aptitude, faculty, intuition, or judgment of the intellect that distinguishes right from wrong.

 To me, the exercise of conscience, by its definition, means that a decision to act a certain way is made by me, internally.
-Now, I know that conscience is truly an “inner-knowing” that guides me — rather than the rules of a religious order.
+Now, I know that conscience is truly an “inner-knowing” that guides me — rather than the rigid rules of a religious order.

 Bible Debunks “Bible-Trained” Conscience

 For whenever people of the nations that do not have law do by nature the things of the law, these people, although not having law, are a law to themselves.
-They are the very ones who demonstrate the matter of the law to be written in their hearts, while their conscience is bearing witness with them, and between their own thoughts, they are being accused or even excused.—Romans 2:14-15 (NWT)
+They are the very ones who demonstrate the matter of the law to be written in their hearts, while their conscience is bearing witness with them, and between their own thoughts, they are being accused or even excused.—Romans 2:14-15 (NWT) [Bold text mine]

 Is this an example of following my conscience?
 Image courtesy of AthiestRepublic.com